gengo/geoip-lite-api/README.md

 ## GeoIP lite API

 API for MaxMind's [GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2/) database.
-This app retrieves the database from an s3 bucket and runs uwsgi to host the api built using [hug](https://www.hug.rest/)
+This downloads the database from an s3 bucket and runs uwsgi to host the API built using [hug](https://www.hug.rest/)

 ### To Run
 ```sh